 The following pieces were shown at a separate exhibition at Galleri Box, Göteborg, January 2003.
 All three are game mods made with the Unreal Engine, from the Unreal Tournament Game of the Year edition.
-If you have this version of Unreal installed, you can download and install these projects on your own computer.
-Contact me, and I will send you the necessary files and instructions.

 “. . .and then you die!”